App & Browser Testing Made Easy

 4. CircleCI

 CircleCI reduces the overhead of having a dedicated server as it is cloud-based.
 The enterprise version is also low on maintenance.
-The cloud-based platform offers credit-based plans that are scalable and help in deploying applications faster.
+The cloud-based platform offers scalable credit-based plans that help deploy applications faster.

 Some of the capabilities which make CircleCI popular are:

-1. This CI/CD tool has an “Orb” system that allows users to set up third-party integrations or plugins with ease.
+1. This CI/CD tool has an “Orb” system that allows users to set up third-party integrations or plugins easily.

 2. CircleCI can easily be integrated with GitHub and BitBucket.